2022 Garden and Art Tour of Japan

 We will gather one more time in the evening for a final meal.
 A maiko (young geisha) joins us for a private performance during dinner at a shabu shabu hot pot restaurant serving premium-wagyu beef.

-This morning you will check out of your hotel after breakfast and your 2020 Garden and Art Tour Japan concludes.
+This morning after breakfast, your 2022 Garden and Art Tour of Japan concludes.

 - Pre-loaded Suica card